Design comparison

 It's very close to design.
 Good job mate :)

-Marked as helpful1@i-prkrPosted about 2 months ago@JamesLaviron Thank you so much for your comment, I have found it very helpful!
+Marked as helpful1@i-prkrPosted 2 months ago@JamesLaviron Thank you so much for your comment, I have found it very helpful!
 Great tip particularly regarding the text presets as mixins, I will try to use that in the future :)

 Appreciate your time, happy coding!